JosephBerm/Advanced-React-Concepts/src/md/AdvancedTopics.md

 export default UserContext;
 ```

 Now go into DevTools and look at what the context is now called.
 Click on the context.
 Inside it, you should now see the object that you created and provided in [App.js][4].
 You can now use inside the function that consumes it.
-Go to MovieList class and user it inside the markup as follows:
+Go to MovieList class and use it inside the markup as follows:

 ```js
 class MovieList extends Component {